• Skip to primary navigation

 Gradually, the buildings became more sparse.
 Rock-riddled mountains rolling into the sky joined us on our right.
 Soon, we were gliding by vineyards gently easing up the slopes.
 Ahead of us, we noticed an immense bronze-gilded cube shimmering like a beacon for Bacchus amid the vines.

-The astounding design of the winery was fully revealed as we walked towards its entrance.
+The captivating design of the winery was fully revealed as we walked toward its entrance.
 Beyond the gleaming cube, it seemingly blended harmoniously into the earth.
-Most of the winery’s wizardry laid hidden beneath terraced rows of newly-planted grapevines that careened towards the mountain’s edge.
-If the cube was indeed a beacon for Bacchus, this was surely the god of wine’s bunker.
+Most of the winery’s wizardry lay hidden beneath terraced rows of newly-planted grapevines that careened towards the mountain’s edge.
+If the cube was indeed a beacon for Bacchus, this was surely the ancient god of wine’s personal cellar.

-⇒ YOU MIGHT ALSO LIKE: Discovering Bolzano – The Gateway to the Dolomites
+⇒ YOU MIGHT ALSO LIKE: The Ultimate Guide to Bolzano: Gateway to the Dolomites

 Two Became One – The Birth of Kellerei Bozen